sannabenter/JEDI/documentation/index.rst

 Welcome to JEDI, the Judgement of Energy Distribution Analysis
 ========================================================================

-The JEDI Analysis (Judgement of Energy Distribution Analysis) is a quantum chemical force analysis tool for the distribution of stress energy in a mechanically deformed molecule.
+The JEDI Analysis (Judgement of Energy Distribution Analysis) is a quantum chemical force analysis tool to calculate the distribution of stress energy in a mechanically deformed molecule.
 JEDI is developed in Python.
 Currently, the main contributor to JEDI is the `Institute for physical and theoretical Chemistry
 <https://www.uni-bremen.de/institut-fuer-physikalische-und-theoretische-chemie>`_,
 respectively the `AG Neudecker <https://www.uni-bremen.de/ag-neudecker/>`_ of the University of Bremen (https://www.uni-bremen.de/).